 Doings of the Sunbeam: Reintroducing Photographs with the ‘Ethnological’ Collections of Lady Annie Brassey (1839-1887)

 Doings of the Sunbeam… is an ongoing PhD thesis & research project by Sarah French.
-This is part of a collaborative doctoral award between the University of Sussex (Art History) and Hastings Museum & Art Gallery, East Sussex, UK.
+This is a collaborative doctoral award between the University of Sussex (Art History) and Hastings Museum & Art Gallery, East Sussex, UK.

 Annie Brassey (1839-1887) was a wealthy Victorian travel writer and collector, famed for her family’s eleven-month voyage around the world (1876-77) in their luxury yacht named the Sunbeam R.Y.S.
-Brassey’s travel notes, that were later turned into bestselling books, describe the places she visited and the people she encountered from a perspective of assumed Western superiority, often commenting on the British colonial mission; the Sunbeam has since been described by scholar James Ryan as ‘without doubt a vehicle of empire’.
+Brassey’s travel notes, that were later turned into bestselling books, describe the places she visited and the people she encountered from a perspective of assumed Western superiority, often commenting on the British colonial mission; the Sunbeam has been described by historian James Ryan as ‘without doubt a vehicle of empire’.

 This PhD research began in October 2018 as part of a 3 year collaborative doctoral award, funded by CHASE, the Consortium for the Humanities and the Arts South-East England.
 This website aims to give a broad overview of the project.
 To find out more, please contact Sarah French, sf313[at]sussex.ac.uk.

 Ryan, James R., ‘’Our home on the ocean’: Lady Brassey and the Voyages of the Sunbeam, 1864-1887’, Journal of Historical Geography, 32, 2006, pp. 579-604.

 A Victorian Traveller in the Middle East: The Photography and Travel Writing of Annie Lady Brassey (Aldershot: Ashgate, 2003).